just-jeb/angular-builders/packages/custom-webpack/README.md

 ## Custom Webpack `server`

-Extended `@angular-devkit/build-angular:server` builder that allows to specify additional webpack configuration (on top of the existing under the hood) and `index.html` tranformations.
+Extended `@angular-devkit/build-angular:server` builder that allows to specify additional webpack configuration (on top of the existing under the hood) and `index.html` transformations.
 The builder will run the same build as `@angular-devkit/build-angular:server` does with extra parameters that are specified in the provided webpack configuration.

 Builder options: